 Looking closely at the picture, we can find some interesting points:

-- There are six age groups starting with 15 to 24 and ending with 65 and over.
+- Six age groups are starting with 15 to 24 and ending with 65 and over.

-- In the age group 15 to 24, males dominated in physical activity over women.
+- In the age group 15 to 24, males dominated physical activity over women.

-- In all other age groups, women’s participation in physical activity was more than men.
+- In all other age groups, women’s participation in physical activity was more than men’s.

-- There is a marginal difference in the figures of the age group 65 and over, which is about 0.4%.
+- There is a marginal difference in the figures for the age group 65 and over, which is about 0.4%.

-- Overall, women were more dominating than men in taking part in physical activity.
+- Overall, women were more dominant than men in taking part in physical activity.

-If you are newcomers in IELTS, it is better for you to write in an easy way so that you can explain every data including number, percentage and the differences among several data.
+If you are a newcomer to IELTS, you should write easily so that you can explain every piece of data including numbers, percentages, and the differences among several data.
 But, you need to remember that writing easy and simple sentences will not guarantee you good marks.
 To attain a very good band in IELTS Writing Task 1, you must learn to use compound and complex sentences.
-At the same time, your writing needs to be more attractive in terms of grammar variations, difficult and unknown vocabularies, coherence (logic) and cohesion (organization).
-So, learning to write in a difficult way will always provide with better marking.
+At the same time, your writing needs to be more attractive in terms of grammar variations, difficult and unknown vocabularies, coherence (logic), and cohesion (organization).
+So, learning to write in a difficult way will always provide better marking.
 However, you must practice well and regularly to write a very unique and interesting answer.
 It takes time and sometimes it will make you feel tired.
 But, you must not lose hope.
 Rather, you should motivate yourself and work harder.

 Now, follow this sample answer below and try to read every sentence separately and slowly.

 The depicted bar chart represents the proportion of regular physical activities of males and females among six age groups in Australia in 2010.
-Overall, women were more dominant in physical activity than men.
+Overall, women were more dominant in physical exercise than men.

-To get better marks in IELTS writing, you must develop your ability to write simple, compound and complex sentences.
-Try to follow a good international grammar book where you can do some practices on these items
+To get better marks in IELTS writing, you must develop your ability to write simple, compound, and complex sentences.
+Try to follow a good international grammar book where you can do some practice on these items.